Hilary0405/holbertonschool-shell/permissions/README.md

 This script change the owner and group owner of all the files from 'root root' to 'vincent staff'

 ### '15-Symbolic link'
+This script change the user and grp user of a symbolic link

 ### '16-If only'
+This script change the owner of a file only if the file user name iis guillaume.

 ## Requirements